slipstream/SlipStream/README.md

 # SlipStream

-Developed by SixSq, SlipStream is a multi-cloud coordinated provisioning and image factory engine.
-In other words, it is an engineering Platform as a Service (PaaS) solution to support DevOps processes.
-Its App Store feature makes deploying apps in the cloud child's play.
+Developed by SixSq, SlipStream is a multi-cloud application management platform.
 See the [SlipStream product page][ss-product] for more detailed information.

 # Release Notes

 The [release notes][ss-release] are available from the main [SlipStream documentation][ss-docs] website.
+Stable releases are those that have been validated and are supported.
+Candidate releases are (usually) the result of each development iteration and may or may not be stable.
+These can be used but are not supported.

 # Getting started

 See the [Developer Guide][ss-dev] on the main [SlipStream documentation][ss-docs] website.
+This contains the full, supported build procedure for SlipStream, including the required build tools and dependencies.

 # License and copyright